-After consulting with key stakeholders, SAE has developed plans for returning to campus.
+After consulting with key stakeholders, SAE has mostly returned to campus.
 Our top priority is student and staff health and wellbeing, and we will continue to follow Federal and State authority advice.
-In trimester 2, flexible, blended delivery continues for all modules.
-Students are welcome to come to campus to attend optional scheduled on-campus events and use available SAE computers, equipment and studios.
+Flexible, blended delivery continues for select units.
+Students are welcome to come to campus to attend scheduled on-campus events and use available SAE computers, equipment and studios.

 - Changes to campus opening hours

 - Lesson delivery and practical sessions

 Campuses are open with staff onsite to support students who want to access computer labs, studios and equipment.
 The library is also open during normal campus hours.
 SAE support staff, including Student Counsellors, Student Services Advisors and Industry Liaison Coordinators, are able to meet with students on campus.
 Zoom appointments are also available by arrangement.
 We are facilitating physical distancing on campus at all times.